 What are the benefits of dandelion leaves?

-Use the leaves of dandelions when you are looking to assist your digestive issues with an herbal bitter.
-Just throw a few un-sprayed leaves into your before-dinner salad or into a pesto dip. (source) Be careful, though: the leaves are quite a diuretic so you don’t want to eat too much of that pesto right before bed! (source) Fortunately, “unlike many pharmaceutical diuretic drugs, dandelions are naturally high in potassium and do not promote potassium excretion or deficiency.” (source)
+Be careful, though: the leaves can have a diuretic effect so you don’t want to eat too much of that pesto right before bed!
+(2) Fortunately, “unlike many pharmaceutical diuretic drugs, dandelions are naturally high in potassium and do not promote potassium excretion or deficiency.”
+(1)

-Dandelion leaves are also a great way to get some addition vitamins and minerals, including Vitamin C, B-complex, betacarotene, magnesium, iron, and calcium.
+Dandelion leaves are also packed with health supporting vitamins and minerals, including vitamin C, B-complex, beta-carotene, magnesium, iron, and calcium.

 What are the benefits of dandelion roots?

-You can add these nutritious fresh roots to soups (cook like a carrot) or make a tea out of the roasted dried roots – although roasting reduces the inulin, you still get all of the benefits from the minerals and liver-supportive properties. (source 1, source 2, source 3)
+You can add nutritious fresh roots to soups (cook like a carrot) or make dandelion tea out of the roasted dried roots.
+Although roasting reduces the prebiotic inulin content, you still get all of the benefits from the minerals and liver-supportive properties.
+(1) (2) (4)

 What are the benefits of dandelion flowers?

-That beautiful yellow flower is full of anti-inflammatory antioxidants and flavanoids that support and protect your cells, vascular system, and even your eyes!
+The sunny yellow flowers are full of anti-inflammatory antioxidants and flavanoids that support and protect your cells, vascular system, and even your eyes!
 (3) Also, according to this study, both dandelion flower and leaf extracts protect against UVB-related photoaging and senescence (aging at the cellular level).

 How to use dandelion stems and seeds

-Herbalist Rosalee de la Foret ferments the stems in a true “waste-not, want-not” fashion, and the seeds are edible as well.
-And then there are the free wishes, of course!
+Herbalist Rosalee de la Foret ferments the stems in a true “waste-not, want-not” fashion.
+The seeds are edible as well, and you get the free wishes, of course!

 - Dandelion syrup